swiftlang/swift/docs/weak.rst

 semantics that it could be useful to extend :code:`backref` to:

 - Being able to conveniently form an optional back-reference seems like a core requirement.
-However, given :code:`backref` as a type attribute, this could be stated as an :code:`Optional<[backref] T>` rather than a :code:`[backref] (Optional<T>)`.
+If :code:`backref` were a type attribute, we could just expect users to write :code:`Optional<[backref] T>`;
+  as a declaration attribute, this is substantially more difficult.
+I expect this to be common enough that it'll be unreasonable to ask users to use :code:`Optional<BackReference<T>>`.

 - Being able to form a back-reference to a slice or a string seems substantially less important.

-While it would be straightforward to add a magic protocol used to desugar :code:`[backref] T` into an associated implementation type with protocol members for loading, initializing, and assigning, I think we can avoid designing this (especially for 1.0) provided we have convenient optional back-references.
+One complication with extending :code:`backref` to value types is that generally the implementing type will need to be different from the underlying value type.
+Probably the best solution would be to hide the use of the implementing type from the type system outside of the well-formedness checks for the variable; SIL-gen would lower the field to its implementing type using the appropriate protocol conformances.

+As long as we have conveninent optional back-references, though, we can avoid designing a general feature for 1.0.

 Generic Weak Support